softlayer/jumpgate/developer-guide.md

 ## The Index Endpoint

-Now that the driver has been created, we need to build a response handler.
+Now that the driver created, we need to build a response handler.
 As noted above, we're starting with the v2_index endpoint, which corresponds to the /v2 path.
 If you refer to the [OpenStack API](http://api.openstack.org/api-ref.html) docs, you'll find a /v2 endpoint for multiple APIs.
 The one we're going to concern ourselves with right now is within the [Compute API](http://api.openstack.org/api-ref-compute.html).
 If you read the details for the section, you'll find out that it doesn't need a request body and the response JSON is straightforward.
 We could copy the document from the docs exactly and have a valid response, but there are a couple problems with this:

 1. It has URLs in it
 2. It doesn't represent the functionality our driver actually supports.